A Multi-objective Exploratory Procedure for Regression Model Selection: Results

 Next, we compute the AIC and BIC values for all the frontier models obtained using MOGA-VS. We observe that the minimum AIC and BIC values correspond to models with $12$ (AIC: $-3.2962$) and $7$ (BIC: $-3.2550$) coefficients respectively.
 This leads us to the conclusion that an optimization done using AIC or BIC as an objective function will lead us to the models corresponding to $12$ or $7$ coefficients respectively.
 AIC and BIC act as a value function in a two objective case.
 We know that for normally distributed errors:

+where $L$ is the likelihood of the parameters in the model.
 In our case the first objective for minimization, $\varphi_1$, is number of variables, and the second objective for minimization, $\varphi_2$, is mean squared error.
 This implies AIC and BIC can be written as:

 In two objectives, these equations represent value functions which lead to a single solution.
 Figure~\ref{fig:aic_vf} and \ref{fig:bic_vf} represent these value functions in the objective space, $\varphi_1$ and $\varphi_2$.
 Y-axis has been plotted on a log scale as the values for mean squared error are very close to each other after $\varphi_1=5$.